zaknak/Irodori-TTS/README.md

 ## License

 - **Code**: [MIT License](LICENSE)
+- **Fork Modifications**: This fork remains distributed under the MIT License.
+Copyright for changes made in this fork belongs to `zaknak`.
 - **Model Weights**: Please refer to the [model card](https://huggingface.co/Aratako/Irodori-TTS-500M-v2) for licensing details

 ## Acknowledgments